Generally, there is no need to change port numbers, but if you need to do so, go to Operations Center Settings > General.

 FotoStation clients may have been set up to connect to Index Manager using port 7000.
-Hence, all archives that point to Index Manager using this port will need to be reconfigured.
-Refer to the FotoStation documentation to see how that is done.
+If so, all archives that point to Index Manager using this port will need to be reconfigured.
+For information about how to do this, see FotoStation documentation.

 Index Manager Unions may need to be set up again if they connect to indexes over fwp protocol on a given port number.
-More information can be found in the Unions topic in the Index Manager documentation.
+For more information, see How Unions work.

 FotoWeb connections to Index Manager over fwp may need to be reconfigured if they have previously used the standard port 7000.
-Read more about this in the archive configuration topic in the FotoWeb documentation.
+For more information, see the Creating an archive.

 Connecting clients using a secure connection